Types of distance courses

 - Complete development of the course using the resources mentioned above;

-- Due to financial aid, FERPA, SACSCOC and other regulations/issues, instruction of course content must be limited and student educational records must not be shared in e-publisher websites or other third party vendor sites unless a contract with the institution is in place.
+- Due to FERPA, SACSCOC and other regulations/issues, instruction of course content must be limited and student educational records must not be shared in e-publisher websites or other third party vendor sites unless a contract with the institution is in place.
 Course designers should contact the FITC to determine if interface with D2L is possible and if a contract is in place for the specific vendor being used.

 - Conduct a self-evaluation of the completed course using the Peer Review Form;

 - Assigned OFM conducts a peer review also using the Peer Review Form;

 - Department Chair reviews course and the peer review form in order to approve course for delivery;

-- Scheduling Center is notified that approved course may be added to the semester schedule;
+- Scheduling Center is notified, via department, that approved course may be added to the semester schedule;

 - Development fee is paid.

-At least two months should be allotted for completion of a new online course.
+At least two semesters should be allotted for completion of a new online course.

-Because department chairs/school directors have the option of assigning instructors to teach online and hybrid courses they did not develop, courses must be developed with that thought in mind.
+Because department chairs/school directors have the option to assign instructors to teach online and hybrid courses they did not develop, courses must be developed with that thought in mind.
 Course designers serve as lead designers of their approved courses and are responsible for updating course content and sharing it with sectional instructors.